DremOSDeveloperTeam/DremOS/README.md

 Latest Version: 0.3.x

 Project Status: Active
-Release date for the next version: Coming Soon&trade;
+Release date for the next version: 6/6/19 5 P.M.
+(CST)

 # What Is DremOS?

 DremOS is a fast and lightweight OS.
-It originally started on SUSEStudio which since has shut down, so since 0.6.0 it has turned into an Ubuntu distro.
+It originally started on SUSEStudio which since has shut down, so since 0.6.0 it has turned into an xUbuntu distro.

 # Installation